NaomiM24/GraffitiAR-fe/README.md

 The web application is hosted here: [INSERT LINK]

+Note the application has been built with Chrome/Safari.
+Performance on other browsers has not been tested.

 ## To run this project locally:

 1. Click on the repo's "Clone or Download" button link and copy the URL (https://github.com/NaomiM24/GraffitiAR-fe.gitt)